GPSBabel/gpsbabel/tools/qtci/README.md

     increase-android-version-code AndroidManifest.xml

-Given a AndroidManifest.xml file, it will increase the value of versionCode field by one.
+Given an AndroidManifest.xml file, it will increase the value of the versionCode field by one.

 (6) bin/run-unittests
 ----------------------